Rømø: St Clement's Church

-Is the main church in the island.
+St Clement's is the main church on the island.
 In the 19th century, the church allowed people to buy name plates for the church benches.
 Here the name of H.P.P.
 Møller, grandfather of the founder of the famous Danish Maersk shipping company, can still be seen on one of the front benches.

 Kommandørgård Museum

-The museum contains artefacts from the whaling industry including a whale skeleton.
+The museum contains artefacts from the whaling industry, including a whale skeleton.
 The house is from 1770 and the barn and stable are from 1744.
 From 1784 to 1874 part of the manor was a school.
-"Kommandør" (commander) is an older term for a captain of a Whaler.
+"Kommandør" (commander) is an older term for a captain of a whaler.

 Ferry to Sylt

-The car ferry to the neighbouring (German) island of Sylt is operated by Syltferry.
-It runs every hour and takes about 35 minutes.
+The car ferry to the neighbouring (German) island of Sylt is operated by FRS Syltferry.
+It runs every hour and takes about 40 minutes.

 The beach

-You can drive your car legally onto the beach.
-On the southern beach you can go kitebuggying - using a small vehicle pulled at high speed pulled by a large, wind-blown kite.
-On the first weekend on September, one of the biggest kite festivals of Europe is held on Rømø.
+Cars can legally be driven onto the beach.
+The southern beach is suitable for kitebuggying - a small vehicle is pulled at high speed pulled by a large, wind-blown kite.
+On the first weekend of September, one of the biggest kite festivals of Europe is held on Rømø.
 Rømø is a popular spot for tourists attracted by the nudist beaches.